r-fernandezz/downshape/README.md

 First (or n) element of “oldname” vector correspond to first (or n) element of “newname” vector.
 Allow to rename into NETCDF file the variable juste after downloading step.
-This vectors gathers all old and new variable names used to rename cmip6 and copernicus data JUST AFTER DOWNLOAD STEP.
+This vectors gathers all old and new variable names used to rename cmip6 and copernicus data **JUST AFTER DOWNLOAD STEP**.
 In others words, it allows to change name of “variable” column into **parameters_copernicus.csv** and “????” column into **selected_datasets.csv** for cmip6 data.
 If variable name have a name with “\_“,”-“,” “, rename with **rename** target to one word without specials characters otherwise CDO command doesn’t work.
+All vectors of this target list can to be empty.

 :heavy_check_mark: **\[vars_speed\]** : List first, second component and
 variable name.
-To calcul variable speed with two components (name vector are juste used into code but it’s not names of output files).
-First (or
+To calcul copernicus variables speed with two components (name vector are juste used into code but it’s not names of output files).
+First (or n) element of “compo1” vector correspond to first (or
-n) element of “compo1” vector correspond to first (or n) element of “compo2” vector.
-If one short names of variable is same to cmip6 and copernicus data, write one time.
+n) element of “compo2” vector.
 WARNING !! : If two different variables have same component name, bug in the code.
 This target will be modified by speedCompo_cmip() and speedCompo_copernicus() function to integrate depth variables created during the process (chl50-100, uo0-100, etc…).
 For example, final name of the variable named “wind” in this target and calculated with “uo” and “vo” components will be “uovo” (two component names will be always pasted to give final name of speed file).
-In this vector, given variable names after the rename step with renameVar() function and **renameVar** target.
+In this vector, given coponent variable names after the rename step with renameVar() function and **renameVar** target.

 :heavy_check_mark: **\[bathy_CDO\]** : Logical.
 If “TRUE” bathymetry
 variable from CDO are downloaded into “data_copernicus” folder.
 The name of variable is “topo”.
 If “FALSE” bathymetry doesn’t downloaded.

-## Other pipeline usage and input data
+## :bookmark: Other pipeline usage and input data

 **If you want skip download_copernicus() function** : You can put variables (.nc) into folder “output/data_copernicus”.
 Variable want to be named *NameVar_XXXX_XXX_DateBegining-DateFinal.nc.*.
-“NameVar” (or “Name_Var”) want to be the same of name inside NetCDF file (check it otherwise renameCDO() function bug). variables must to be with WGS84 projection (EPSG:4326).
+“NameVar” (or “Name_Var”) want to be the same of name inside NetCDF file (check it otherwise renameCDO() function bug).
+Variables must to be with WGS84 projection (EPSG:4326).

 # :key: Dependencies